daveg1/battlemap/readme.md

 The original version has been tagged as v1.0.
 Run `git show v1.0` to see more information.

-This project converts the old Express-Mongo-jQuery stack into x-y-z-typescript.
+This project converts the old Express-Mongo-jQuery stack into Express-Mongoose-x-typescript.

 See the old project linked above for the full credits.